 Restrictions can be enabled, or in some cases disabled, to prevent users from accessing a specific app, service, or function of the device.
 Restrictions are sent to devices in a restrictions payload, which is attached to a configuration profile.
-For example, a restriction can be enabled that prevents an Apple TV from pairing with the Remote app on an iOS device.
+For example, a restriction can be enabled that prevents an Apple TV from pairing with the Remote app on an iOS or iPadOS device.

 To learn which MDM restrictions are supported for your Apple TV, consult your MDM solution’s documentation.